carcablop/carcablop.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hello.
-Welcome my website"
+Welcome to my website"
 excerpt: "About me"
 author_profile: true
 redirect_from: